Lechia Gdańsk: Lechia Lwów (1903–1939)

 Lechia Gdańsk shares a lot of its history with Lechia Lwów, most notably the club's name as well as the colours used.
 Lechia Lwów was the oldest football team in Poland with many of the fans of the team moving to Gdańsk after Poland's borders were changed after World War II, Lwów being given to Ukrainian Soviet Socialist Republic, and the expulsion of Poles from Ukraine.
 Due to Lechia Lwów and Lechia Gdańsk sharing many of the same fans, Lechia Gdańsk is often seen as Lechia Lwów's "sister team".
 Lechia Lwów often played in the Polish second division, playing once in the top tier in the 1931 season suffering relegation that same season.
 The Lechia Gdańsk 2012–13 kit had "1903" written on their socks in commemoration of Lechia Lwów's 110 year anniversary since their founding.

 In 2019 the Retro Liga was formed in Poland of teams who had been disbanded in 1939 due to the outbreak of World War II.
 The league followed the same rules and kit standards of those in 1919 when the Polish Football Association was formed.
 Lechia Lwów were crowned the inaugural winners of the Retro Liga at the end of the 2019 season, also defending their title for the 2020 season.

-Amber Cup Tournament

-The Amber Cup Tournament (created 2006) is the biggest indoor footballing event in Poland, taking place in January during the football leagues' winter break.
-Lechia Gdańsk took a team to the Amber Cup every year from 2011 until 2018 and are the tournaments most successful team, winning the tournament four times (2011, 2013, 2016 & 2017).
-Players who have won the tournament with Lechia on more than one occasion are;